renatorib/curriculum-vitae/EN-US.md

 ## Self-taught training

 I was always studying and learning new cool things by myself and by companies where I work.
-*Currently: studying next.js and how to integrate cool redux stack without painfull and same minimalist mind of zeit.*
+*Currently: studying next.js and how to integrate cool redux stack without painfull and same minimalist mind of zeit.
+Also studying flow typings*

 ## Skills

-Now focused
+Now focused:
 - JS, ES6/ES7, NodeJS
 - Webpack 2, Babel, PostCSS
-- React / Redux
+- React, Redux & Cia.
 - Html, Css3
 - Yarn, Git